dustinlynch/airline-pnr-retrieval/README.md

-# airline-pnr-retrieval
+# Airline PNR Retrieval
-Airline PNR Retrieval using the web URL's
+Using the airlines web URL's retrieval the PRN details of a passenger.